Coopydood/OpenCore-Z490E-CometLake/README.md

 - SMCProcessor
 - SMCSuperIO
 - SMCRadeonSensors
+- RestrictEvents
 - FeatureUnlock
 - RTCMemoryFixup
 - Z490E_USBMap

 > [!NOTE]
 > ``Z490E_USBMap.kext`` is a custom kext containing the USB mappings of my ASUS ROG STRIX Z490-E GAMING motherboard ports - your mileage may vary!

+> [!NOTE]
+> ``RestrictEvents.kext`` has been added to utilise its OTA software update patches.
+It does NOT apply any other patches.

 > [!TIP]
 > There are multiple versions of ``AirportItlwm.kext`` installed to support various versions of macOS.